 - Number the first measure of each line.

-If your group leader doesn’t carry out the abovementioned steps, you might take the initiative yourself to provisionally mark your part as well as share scores and recordings.
+If your group leader doesn’t carry out the abovementioned steps, you might take the initiative yourself to provisionally mark your part as well as share links to online scores and recordings.

-“The essential knack for us musicians is to grasp a whole piece of music while we practice an extracted line.”
+“The essential knack for us musicians is to grasp a whole piece of music while we practice an extracted part.”

 2. Master Your Part during Individual Practice

-- Prior to your first group rehearsal, devise a solo practice agenda, and implement the learning process described in Chapter 3 of The Musician’s Way: get an overview of the piece, map an interpretation, map the technique, and then execute your map.
+- Prior to your first group rehearsal, devise a solo practice agenda, and then implement the 4-step learning process described in Chapter 3 of The Musician’s Way: 1. get an overview of the piece; 2. map an interpretation; 3. map the technique; 4. execute your map.

-- For your overview, listen to recordings and study any full score.
-Take in as much as you can about the compositional form, the style, and how the parts interweave.
+- For your overview, listen to recordings and study any full score, absorbing as much as you can about the compositional form, the style, and how the parts interweave.
 Pin down where you have solo passages, when you’re doubling or imitating other lines, and, in egalitarian ensembles such as quartets, where cues will be required.
-Then, add interpretive and technical marks to your part as needed.
+Add interpretive and technical marks to your part, as needed.

 - After mapping interpretive and technical details, as you play or sing in the solitude of your practice room, aim to hear the inclusive sound.
 If the music is too complex for you to hear all the parts mentally, sense one principal part, or perceive the general feel of the music, especially at moments that cue your entrances.